softnetworld/platform-architecture/README.md

 To keep this infrastructure fabric simple, but also robust we are going to make some opinionated design decisions.

-### Repository Structure

-The GitHub repository is setup so that each fabric is defined in an independent Git branch.
-This allows for multiple fabrics to exist in parallel and for concurrent modification of the fabrics.
-Why might you want multiple fabrics?
-A couple reasons, it allows multiple environments (e.g. develop, test, staging, prod) and it enables other types of useful separation, for example, Alice and Bob can have their own cloud-deployed fabrics for whatever purpose they need.

 ### Base Network (VPC)